Last Updated on August 29, 2023

 Durham’s Museum of Life and Science does a great job of combining both in ways we love.
 You can also chill out with a beer or two at Fullsteam (or at these awesome breweries in Durham) or relax in and around The Durham Hotel.

 Check out our guide covering things to do in Durham if you want more details on things to do in the Bull City!

 However, even the most business-centric travelers have some pretty fun things to do in the city.
 Outdoor options include the Bog Garden and Bur-Mil Park.

-If the weather doesn’t cooperate, head to the Greensboro Science Center and Greensboro Children’s Museum for the kids or even yourself.
-They both featured in our guide to children’s museums throughout the state!
+They are both featured in our guide to children’s museums throughout the state!

 High Point is known as the “Furniture Capital of the World” and there are some interesting places to explore there.
 If you visit from mid-April to October, check out All-A-Flutter Farm, you can see a real working butterfly farm in person!